OpenTTD/nml/docs/readme.txt

   -p <palette>, --palette=<palette>
                         Force nml to use the palette <pal> [default: ANY].
-                        Valid values are 'DOS', 'WIN', 'ANY'
+                        Valid values are 'DOS', 'WIN', 'ANY' --quiet               Disable all warnings.
+Errors will be printed normally.
+  -n, --no-cache        Disable caching of sprites in .cache[index] files,
+                        which may reduce compilation time.

 6) Known issues: